0Reab/Obsidian-Vault-Notes/Hacking/Bug bounty/Tricks.md

 google: "target.com" # uses exact words in searching
 ```

-And for more discovery try `getallurls`
+And for more discovery try `getallurls` `waybackurls`

+403 bypass with x-forwarded for and ip like 127.0.0.1 or the server ip.